RicardoAzuul/RicardoAzuul.github.io/README.md

 ### Acknowledgements

 - I received inspiration for this project from my wife, Elizabeth Lane.
 She knows I'm enthousiastic about roleplaying games, and she offered creating this site as a suggestion for my first Milestone Project for Code Institute's Diploma in Software Development.
-- I also received help and support from my mentor at Code Institute, [Jack Wachira] (https://github.com/iamjackwachira)
+- I also received help and support from my mentor at Code Institute, [Jack Wachira](https://github.com/iamjackwachira)
+- thanks to Ritwick Dey for the Live Server extension to quickly run the site locally for rapid development.
+- thanks to all the people at Code Institute for providing the Diploma in Software Development course and giving me the tools and guidance to create this site.